sparkflows/sparkflows-docs/docs/databricks/databricks-custom-node.rst

    :align: center
    :width: 60%

-Click on Create New Custom Node
+Click on CREATE PROCESSORS
 -------------------------------

-Click on ``Create Processors`` to start creating the new processor.
+Click on ``CREATE PROCESSORS`` to start creating the new processor.

 .. figure:: ../_assets/developer-guide/create_processors.PNG